-17.5.
-The Authority note that, historically, XWDISCOs have not been allowed any recovery loss and tariff determination have been based on the assumptions of 100% recovery.
-While write offs were allowed to certain XWDISCOs on provisional basis, subject to fulfillment of the prescribed down criteria, but no XWDISCO was ultimately able to meet the said criteria write-off any amount.
-Consequently, the provisionally allowed amounts of write-offs were adjusted back.
+17.2.
+Here it is pertinent to mention that previously XWDISCOs have not been allowed any recovery loss and tariff setting has been at 100% recovery assumptions.
+Write offs were allowed to certain XWDISCOs on provisional basis, subject to fulfillment of the laid down criteria, but since no XWDISCO was able to actually write-off any amount, the provisionally allowed amounts of write-offs were adjusted back.

-17.6.
+17.3.
 The Authority although initially allowed recovery loss to K-Electric, however, subsequently in the matter of Motion for Leave for Review filed by various stakeholders including the Ministry of Energy (MoE (PD)) itself, and the CPPA-G, the Authority decided not to allow any upfront recovery loss and only a capped amount of write-offs was allowed to K-Electric, subject to fulfillment of the prescribed criteria.

-17.7.
-For ready reference the grounds taken by the MoE, being the owner of XWDISCOs, and the CPPA-G in their MLRs in the matter of KE's MYT FY 2024-30 are reproduced below;
+17.4.
+For ready reference the grounds taken by the MoE (PD), being the owner of XWDISCOs, and the CPPA-G in their MLRs in the matter of KE's MYT FY 2024-30 are reproduced below;

 - ✓ Allowing of a recovery loss trajectory, effectively transfers the financial burden of DISCO inefficiencies onto paying consumers, thereby penalizing compliant customers while subsidizing non-payment.
 The MoE (PD) also submitted that this approach is inconsistent with the principle of prudent cost recovery enshrined in Section 31 of the NEPRA Act and the Tariff Rules. - ✓ Clause 5.3.2 of the NE Policy envisages that "timely recovery of bad debt that is prudent shall be allowed by the Regulator with the incorporation of facilitative provisions in the regulatory framework as per industry practices and procedures."
 In this context, SD 31 of the NE Plan operationalizes Clause 5.3.2 of the NE Policy by laying out clear criteria for bad debt write-offs applicable across the sector.
 Clause 6.1.3 of the NE Policy reinforces that the NE Plan shall serve as the implementation tool for achieving policy goals. - ✓ Consequently, the Authority is legally obligated under Sections 7(2)(ia), 14A(5), and 31(1) of the NEPRA Act to align tariff determinations with the NE Plan and apply its prescriptions uniformly to all DISCOs.
 If this practice of allowing recovery loss is extended sector-wide, the projected annual burden would rise to Rs.270 billion, potentially accumulating to Rs.1,500 billion over seven years.
-Such a development would jeopardize the financial sustainability of the power sector and run contrary to the goals of tariff rationalization and reform-based efficiency. - ✓ The Act mandates the Authority to allow only prudently incurred costs and any inefficiencies on the part of utility company cannot be considered as prudent cost and should not be allowed. - ✓ It is the duty of the Authority while discharging its function of determining and recommending tariff that: (a) the interests of the consumers and the companies engaged in providing electric power services are duly protected in accordance with the principles of transparency and impartiality; and (b) it shall be guided by the NE Policy, the NE Plan and the guidelines of the Federal Government. - ✓ Recovery shortfall (if any) be met by way of application of principles of write-off, subject to fulfillment of specified criteria for such write-off of bad debts, in line with industry practices and procedures in other regulatory jurisdictions, which shall duly protect the interests of the consumers and companies engaged in providing electric power services and would be consistent with the NE Policy and the NE Plan.
+Such a development would jeopardize the financial sustainability of the power sector and run contrary to the goals of tariff rationalization and reform-based efficiency.